cayesoneira/miniTRASGO-documentation/docs/design/environment.md

     {<0 or 1 if it is on/off>, <minimum value to triger the alarm>, <how many times has to occur to trigger the alarm>}
     {<0 or 1 if it is on/off>, <maximum value to triger the alarm>, <how many times has to occur to trigger the alarm>}
 It is a pending objective to write them all in excel format.

+### Data Acquisition Backbone Core (DABC)
+Data Acquisition Backbone Core (DABC) is a software framework designed for distributed data acquisition.
+It serves as a backbone for managing and processing data from various experiments.
+One of its key features is its plug-in mechanisms, allowing it to be easily extended to support different data formats and experiments.
+In the context of test set-ups using the trb3 frontend readout, specific plug-ins have been developed to receive and merge HADES trbnet data packets through UDP connections.
+This enables efficient handling and combination of data from different sources within the HADES experiment.
+It is adapted for its use in miniTRASGO.